 Third-year Hebrew Exegesis Seminar - This is our pride and joy, our capstone course.
 In a seminar setting, you will discuss the translation, interpretation, and significance of Isaiah, Deuteronomy, or Job (based on a three-year rotation).

 Advanced Grammar & Composition - Develop and internalize your Hebrew skills through the study of Hebrew morphology, grammar and syntax.
 Practice composing narrative and poetic texts in Hebrew.

 Issues in Exegesis - Develop an understanding of how textual criticism, comparative philology and literary theory apply to the analysis of biblical texts.

-- Aramaic (Fall 2011, 2013) - Translation of all the Aramaic sections in the Hebrew Bible as well as selections from ancient inscriptions, Elephantine papyri, and Targums.
+Aramaic - Learn the basics of Aramaic grammar and translate the Aramaic sections of Scripture as well as selections from ancient inscriptions, Elephantine papyri and Targums.

 Meet Your Professors

 Dr. Rebekah Josberger